 In the East, acupuncture is recognized as an effective treatment for all kinds of ailments from digestive issues to insomnia.
 It’s believed to help reduce stress, improve emotion, and enhance overall wellbeing.

 In the West, acupuncture is only formally recognized for pain management – likely because that’s where most supporting clinical evidence resides.
-Some stroke patients struggle with pain, which could make acupuncture even more attractive.
+Therefore, acupuncture is an attractive treatment option for some patients with post-stroke pain.

 But what else can acupuncture contribute to stroke recovery?